 - A sophisticated business intelligence tool like Grow

 If you have performance data at your fingertips, you’ll be able to make real-time decisions on what to continue, optimize, or possibly cut.
 The “fail fast” approach should be your friend.
 You now have a way to quickly launch and test new initiatives.
-Don’t waste any more time or money on initiatives that aren’t working.
+Don’t waste any more time or money on things that aren’t working.

 Break down the silos

 If you’re making decisions on your own, you’re not leveraging the strengths of your interdisciplinary team.
 Revisit your new dashboard with your team by scheduling a 15-minute standup meeting at least once a week to review your scorecard and check on project timelines.
 Make sure everyone leaves that meeting with clear next steps.
 In a lot of cases, the more often you hold these standup meetings the better—many of our teams at Element Three meet every morning to discuss what moved forward the day before, what’s a priority for today, what’s stuck, and what we need help with.

 Take back your time